Tai-Rocha/LUH2_Data/README.md

 ## Land use Land cover data (new data derived from 12 states).
-Data for 2020 and 2100 years:
+Data for SSP5 scenario in years 2020 and 2100 :

 <img src="https://user-images.githubusercontent.com/11633554/115323712-fd15e380-a15e-11eb-9ac7-a3d58178f6cd.png" width="550">